Pocketkid2/cs260fall2023/README.md

 ## Key Features

 ### Things anybody who visits the site can do
-* Search any movie
+* Search any movie and go to its page
-* View summary information on this site or follow links to read more on other sites
+* See general information and reviews about it on this site
+* See links to additional sites with more information about that film

 ### Things only logged in users can do
 * Chat with other users
 * Score a movie
 * Write a text review for a movie
-* Mark a movie as either "want to see", "have seen", or "favorite"
+* Put movies on a watchlist and favorites list

 ## Technologies